 Our internal focus is to provide research venues and outlets through these centers, to provide educational opportunities, and outreach on complex adaptive systems science.
 The educational opportunities currently include a graduate-level concentration available to a wide-variety of majors that provides training in complexity and relevant methods.
 We are currently expanding course offerings at the graduate and undergraduate levels with planned undergraduate certifications, minors, and multiple lines of study.
 Our educational offerings will soon be expanding to include training workshops available for faculty, staff, and students interested in complexity.
 The outreach component of our work includes a distinguished “Challenges in Complexity” Speaker Series.
 Past and upcoming speakers can be found at our speaker link.

 The second prong of CASI is externally focused.
-These activities take two forms – developing partnerships with other complexity centers and institutes around the world and a series of research-oriented workshops (more information on this coming in the fall of 2011).
+These activities take two forms – developing partnerships with other complexity centers and institutes around the world and a series of research-oriented workshops.
 The current list of partners is in the relevant links section below.

 - CSIRO for Sustainable Ecosystems